sercankulcu/sercankulcu.github.io/_thoughts/the-paradox-of-forgetting.md

 It is one of the processes that gives memory its shape.

-We remember a life partly through what remains—and partly through what the mind has quietly allowed to become less loud.
+We remember a life partly through what remains, and partly through what the mind has quietly allowed to become less loud.